 The O.K.
-Corral Historic Complex includes the actual site where the famous Gunfight at the O.K.
-Corral involving Wyatt Earp and Doc Holliday began.
-The Corral is open every day from 9 am to 5 pm.
-We are closed Thanksgiving and Christmas Day.
+Corral Historic Complex includes the actual site where the famous Shootout at the O.K.
+Corral took place involving Wyatt Earp and Doc Holliday began.
+The Corral is open every day from 9 am to 5 pm., and we are closed Thanksgiving and Christmas Day.

 Free parking is available for O.K.
 Corral visitors in the nearby O.K.
 Corral Parking Lot behind the Corral on Fremont Street (Highway 80), between 3rd and 4th Streets.

 The O.K.
 Corral is handicap accessible.
 No weapons or pets are allowed in the O.K.
 Corral due to insurance requirements.
-If you have any questions, please give us a call at (520) 457-3456.
+If you have any questions about the O.K.
+Corral attraction, please give us a call at (520) 457-3456.

-The Gunfight at the O.K.
-Corral is reenacted daily inside the O.K.
+The O.K.
+Corral reenactment is reenacted daily inside the O.K.
 Corral Historic Complex at 11 am, noon, 2 pm, and 3:30 pm.
 The show lasts about 30 minutes.
 Tickets can only be purchased at the O.K.
 Corral in person on the day of the performance.
 Buy your tickets at least 2-3 hours before the show since we often sell out.

 We recommend you tour the O.K.
 Corral's historic exhibits before the gunfight since displays become crowded after the show.